-4. Overview
+2. Overview

-Remote network monitoring devices are instruments that exist for the purpose of managing a network.
+Remote network monitoring devices, often called monitors or probes, are instruments that exist for the purpose of managing a network.
 Often these remote probes are stand-alone devices and devote significant internal resources for the sole purpose of managing a network.
 An organization may employ many of these devices, one per network segment, to manage its internet.
 In addition, these devices may be used for a network management service provider to access a client network, often geographically remote.